Ada-Lovelace-Project

 previous events

-In an exciting workshop, you will dive into the world of Scrum in a playful way!
-Using LEGO, you will learn how teams work together in software development to find creative solutions.
-You will experience first-hand how to plan, implement and achieve goals together in short sprints.
-A day full of teamwork, creativity and new experiences awaits you.
+In an exciting workshop, you dived into the world of Scrum in a playful way!
+Using LEGO, you learned how teams work together in software development to find creative solutions.
+You experienced first-hand how to plan, implement and achieve goals together in short sprints.
+A day full of teamwork, creativity and new experiences awaited you.

 Click here for the press article.